Sirozha1337/faster-auto-subtitle/README.md

     faster_auto_subtitle /path/to/video.mp4 -o subtitled/

+You can also specify a folder with multiple videos, and it will process all of them:

+    faster_auto_subtitle /path/to/videos/ -o subtitled/

 The default setting (which selects the `small` model) works well for transcribing English.
 You can optionally use a bigger model for better results (especially with other languages).
 The available models are `tiny`, `tiny.en`, `base`, `base.en`, `small`, `small.en`, `medium`, `medium.en`, `large`, `large-v1`, `large-v2`, `large-v3`.